You have rights. Our attorneys can fight for them

 What is at-will employment?

 At-will employment laws have existed for more than a century.
-Under such laws, employers can technically hire or fire anyone at any time for any reason, and employees are likewise free to leave their jobs without notice.
-At least, that's the way it can seem to some people.
-But that's not how at-will employment laws actually work in practice.
+Under such laws, employers can technically hire or fire anyone at any time for any lawful reason, and employees are likewise free to leave their jobs without notice.

-- Discrimination laws - Companies cannot fire an employee on the basis of their gender, race, religion, disability, nationality or many other factors.
+- Discrimination laws - Companies cannot fire an employee on the basis of their gender, race, religion, disability, national origin or other protected category.

-- Retaliating against workers - Employees cannot be fired for filing a complaint against the company or other activities objected to by employers, including union activities or negotiating for better wages.
+- Retaliating against workers - Employees cannot be fired for filing a complaint against the company in good faith or other legally protected activities, including union activities, requesting FMLA leave, and talking about your wages and benefits.

 How can a West Virginia lawyer help me?